Struggle against environmental poisoning and police violence in Martinique

 For centuries, imperialists have conspired and competed to exploit the islands of the Caribbean, both for what their soils could produce and for their strategic positions.
 Early in the 17th century, colonizers began to decimate the islands’ original Indigenous peoples.
 Then colonizers kidnapped millions of people, mostly from Africa, and forced them with whips and chains to work to produce sugar, tobacco and indigo.

 While the imperialists extorted vast wealth from the people on the Caribbean islands, their rule was constantly shaken by the people’s mass revolts and revolutions.
-The revolution in Haiti, which declared itself independent in 1804, caused fear and trembling among U.S. slave owners in a historic challenge to French imperialism.
+The revolution in Haiti, which declared itself independent in 1804, caused fear and trembling among U.S. enslavers in a historic challenge to French imperialism.
 When Cuban revolutionaries destroyed the regime of the U.S. puppet Fulgencio Batista in 1959 and began moving the island of Cuba toward socialism, U.S. imperialism was shaken.

-Martinique had at least three significant slave insurrections early in the 19th century.
+Martinique had at least three significant insurrections by enslaved people early in the 19th century.
 Victor Schoelcher, a prominent French politician, drafted a decree in 1848 abolishing slavery in France and its colonies.
 The plantation owners in Martinique tried to resist this decree until confronted with very sharp local insurrections.
 As a result, they gave up and accepted compensation “for the loss of their property.”

-The direct descendants of the slave owners, the plantation owners called békés, remained the ruling bourgeoisie in Martinique from that time until today.
+The direct descendants of the enslavers, the plantation owners called békés, remained the ruling bourgeoisie in Martinique from that time until today.
 When the export of bananas to France became a major part of Martinican agriculture in the 1930s, the békés soon controlled 80 percent of the trade.

 Spreading poison